 Wolters Campus is a special program at DPHS that provides accelerated instructional opportunities for Deer Park High School students.
-Our first priority is to serve those students who are at risk of not graduating with their class in the year of their graduation.
+Our first priority is to serve 3rd and 4th year students who are at risk of not graduating with their class in the year of their graduation.
 Students who have an educational need to graduate early are also encouraged to apply.

 If I am not behind in credits, can I still apply for acceptance into the program?

 All students in grades 10-12 are eligible to complete an application for acceptance into the program.
 Students are placed on a "waiting list" based upon the number of years they have been enrolled in high school, their current age and grade classification, the date their application was received, and their educational need.
 (See link for "Waiting List Guidelines".)

 Can I walk with my class at Clyde Abshier Stadium in June?
 Can I still attend prom?